Red Room at Cafe 939

 This master class/clinic on Indian classical dance will be presented by renowned artists from India.

 The Roots Roadshow series, presented by the American Roots Music Program, is a showcase that explores and celebrates America’s rich musical heritage.

-The Songwriting Department, in conjunction with the Red Room at Cafe 939, is proud to present its monthly open-mic event for Berklee songwriters, held on the last Monday of each month.
+The Songwriting Department, in conjunction with the Red Room at Cafe 939, is proud to present its open-mic event for Berklee songwriters, held on the last Monday of each month.